SHPT Is a Major Complication of CKD

 In people with CKD, kidney function is reduced.
 Having kidneys that don’t work well can lead to imbalances in hormones and minerals.

 The thyroid is a gland in the neck.
 Behind the thyroid are 4 smaller glands, called parathyroid glands.
-They produce parathyroid hormone (PTH).
+They produce PTH.

 PTH helps balance several hormones and minerals through your kidneys, bones, and other organs.
 Hyperparathyroidism is when the parathyroid glands make too much PTH.
 Excess PTH prevents your body from balancing minerals and hormones correctly.